PaulDebevec/fictional-memory/api_calls_responses.md

 ## Login
+## /login
-`/login` endpoint - Retrieve auth_token by logging in with an authorized user:
+Retrieve auth_token by logging in with an authorized user:
 ```sh
 POST api/v0/login
 ```